 You say, “Where do you get that?”
-Well, if you know me very well, you know I got it out of a verse somewhere, and it's I Peter 4:14.
+Well, if you know me very well, you know I got it out of a verse somewhere, and it is 1 Peter 4:14.
 It says this.
-“If you be reproached," and he’s talking about slamming yourself up against the world, against the system, and saying what’s true, "If you be reproached for the name of Christ, happy are you.”
+“If you be reproached” – and he’s talking about slamming yourself up against the world, against the system, and saying what’s true – “If you be reproached for the name of Christ, happy are you.”
 Now you say, “You’re kidding.
 Who’s happy?
 Why would you ever be happy?”
 Because the Spirit of glory and of God rests on you.
 In other words, there’s some special divine intervention of the Spirit of God.

 The apostle Paul had so much going for him, and yet he knew this.
-He said, “It’s when I am the weakest that I am truly," what?
-"Strong."
+He said, “It’s when I am the weakest that I am truly” – what – “strong.”
 It’s when I get into a situation I can’t do anything about that God just pours His strength into me.
 You see?
 So he says, “You know what I get excited about?
-I don’t get excited about being healthy.
-I get excited about being sick.
+I don’t get excited about being health; I get excited about being sick.
 I get excited about my infirmities.
 I get excited about persecution.
 I get excited about being beaten up.
 That just gets me excited, because when I am weak, then I am strong.”

-And I believe it is at that point that when a Christian will face his world, just believe God, that if you’ll go out there and be bold in the world, He’ll give you the Spirit of glory to rest upon you so you’ll be adequate.
-Now, when I say confront the world, I was talking about this in a convention I was in in Portland.
-This one fellow came to me afterwards, and he said, “When you mean confront the world, do you just mean keep talking about Jesus all the time, like if a guy in my shop swears, I run over and say, ‘Don’t swear, because the Lord isn’t pleased,' and that I just run around and do that?
-I mean, is that what you mean?”
+And I believe it is at that point that when a Christian will face his world, just believe God that if you’ll go out there and be bold in the world, He’ll give you the Spirit of glory to rest upon you so you’ll be adequate.
+Now, when I say “confront the world,” – I was talking about this in a convention I was in Portland, this one fellow came to me afterwards, and he said, “When you mean ‘confront the world’, do you just mean keep talking about Jesus all the time, like if a guy in my shop swears, I run over and say, ‘Don’t swear, because the Lord isn’t pleased’, and that I just run around and do that?
+I mean: is that what you mean?”
 And I said, “No.” I said, “You would just really become obnoxious if you did that.”

 Where did Jesus go?
 What do you think Stephen was looking for?
 He was looking for Jesus.
 You know who he saw when he got up there?
 Jesus.
 Look at it.
 Verse 55, “Looked up into heaven.”
 Heaven just opened up for his view.
 God pulled back the curtains, “and he saw the glory of God, and Jesus standing on the right hand of God.”
 He saw what he was looking for.

 I mean, the situation got tough, so he looked to the Lord.
 That’s the only place to look.
 He had sight.
 Well, he’d always had pretty good spiritual sight ever since he met Christ, but this was something like he’d never had.
-I mean, there are only a few in Scripture that actually got a glimpse right into heaven.
+I mean, there are only a few in scripture that actually got a glimpse right into heaven.
 Ezekiel saw the glory of God.
 Isaiah saw the glory of God.
-Remember, in chapter 6 of Isaiah, “The year king Uzziah died I saw the Lord high and lifted up, and his train (of his robe) filled the temple.”
-And he goes into that fabulous thing.
-The cherubim were there, and all that deal.
+Remember, in chapter 6 of Isaiah, “The year king Uzziah died I saw the Lord high and lifted up, and his train filled the temple.”
+And he goes into that fabulous thing; the cherubim were there, and all that deal.

-You say...well, something interesting here.
-And that is the fact that in the Book of Hebrews, it says, “After Christ had accomplished redemption, He went to heaven, to the right of the Father, and He sat down.”
+You say – well, something interesting here, and that is the fact that in the Book of Hebrews, it says, “After Christ had accomplished redemption, He went to heaven, took the right of the Father, and He sat down.”
 You say, “What’s He doing up?”
 Well, He sat down in terms of redemption, but He always gets up when His children get in trouble.
 Somebody said He stands up to help the saints and welcome them home.
 Maybe He was standing up ready to greet Stephen, as well as help him.

 You say, “If you were arguing with somebody over a cause, and there were valid points on your side, and the guy did that, you’d think he was an idiot.”
 They didn’t want God’s truth.
 They never had wanted God’s truth.
 They’d resisted the Holy Spirit all along, killed God’s messengers, killed His Messiah, rejected His law.
 This is par for the course.

-At the end of the Book of Acts, the apostle Paul makes some statements that are so interesting in regard to this.
-Paul says, really, taking it from Isaiah, in Acts 28:26, quoting Isaiah, "Go unto this people and say, ‘Hearing you shall hear and shall not understand, and seeing you shall see and not perceive.’
+At the end of the book of Acts, the apostle Paul makes some statements that are so interesting in regard to this.
+Paul says – really, taking it from Isaiah, in Acts 28:26, quoting Isaiah – “Go unto this people and say, ‘Hearing you shall hear and shall not understand, and seeing you shall see and not perceive.’
 For the heart of this people is made fat, and their ears are dull of hearing, and their eyes have they closed, lest they should see with their eyes.”
 They close their own eyes.
 “And hear with their ears, and understand with their heart, and should be converted, and I should heal them.”
 They close up.
 They don’t even want to know the truth.
-And so God confirms them judiciously in their ignorance.
+And so God confirms them judicially in their ignorance.

 And so they didn’t hear, and they were classic apostates.
-They were what II Peter 2:20 says when it says they had known the truth but they had gone back.
-They were dogs returning to their vomit.
-II Peter 2:22.
-They were, Hebrews 6, people who knew the truth, seen the miracles, been a part of all of it, and they had rejected it, and they had fallen away and it was impossible to renew them to repentance, seeing that they crucified the Son of God and put Him to an open shame.
+They were what 2 Peter 2:20 says when it says they had known the truth but they had gone back.
+They were dogs returning to their vomit; 2 Peter 2:22.
+They were, Hebrews 6, people who knew the truth, seen the miracles, been a part of all of it, and they had rejected it, and they had fallen away, and it was impossible to renew them to repentance, seeing that they crucified the Son of God and put Him to an open shame.